marksitko/laravel-unsplash/README.md

 $ composer require marksitko/laravel-unsplash
 ```

-The package provides package discovery and Laravel will automatically register the service provider and facade.
-If you want add it manually you have to do it provide in your `config/app.php`
+Laravel-Unsplash comes with package discovery and Laravel will register the service provider and facade automatically.
+Just in case you wanna add it manually, you should provide it in `config/app.php`

 **Service provider**
 ``` php